giladgray/dash-handlebars-docset/README.md

 But there's no Dash Docset!
 Or, there wasn't.
 Because now there is.

 ## Installation
+> Work in progress.

+This docset will be available as a user-contributed Dash docset.

 ## Development
 Building this docset yourself is simple:

 1. `npm install -g coffee-script` (if you haven't already)
 2. `git clone` this repo
 3. `npm install`